pootiney/Game-Design-face-emotion-recognition-autism/README.md

 * Software will notify to play each day.
 > Questions arised in designing these features of the game.

 >1.
-Application must have a realy low size, but how?
+Application must have a realy small size, but how?

 >2.
 How lock and Unlock the levels?